 Glaucoma – Symptoms

-• Tunnel vision where glaucoma has resulted in a loss of your peripheral vision, central vision unaffected
+• Tunnel vision, where glaucoma results in a loss of peripheral vision, with central vision unaffected.

-This can happen in one or both eyes but it is rare for both eyes to have an attack at the same time.
-Acute glaucoma is an emergency and needs to be treated quickly if sight is to be saved.
+Attacks can occur in one or both eyes, but it is rare for both eyes to have an attack simultaneously.
+Acute glaucoma is an emergency and requires prompt treatment to preserve sight.